Stuff about me

-related project on Information Centric Networking, (in our case based on DTN) - that's being done as part of a very large EU funded project (an "IP") call SAIL where TCD are working on the so-called
+related project on Information Centric Networking, (in our case based on DTN) - that's being done as part of a very large EU funded project (an "IP") call SAIL where TCD worked on the so-called

 Network of Information (NetInf, in our case a DTN-based ICN just to talk acronym-babble for a moment:-).
 SAIL was my main day-to-day project in TCD until about the end of 2012.
-We're also doing a little work on yet another EU funded project on medical informatics, in that case providing a security model
+I also did a little work on yet another EU funded project on medical informatics, in that case providing a security model